2dgirlismywaifu/NewsApp-Spring-Api/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## Include with project
+## **Include with project**
 * SQL file without include user information
 * Figma design file
 * Image use in Azure Blob Storage
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- GETTING STARTED -->
-## Getting Started
+# **Getting Started**

-This project only use for research and purpose.
-It is NOT available for retail. \
+- This project only use for research and purpose.
+It is NOT available for retail.
-Follow all instruction to run project in your local devices.
+- Follow all instruction to run project in your local devices.

-### Prerequisites
+- At this time, the application is only developed on the Android platform.
+Once I have a Mac device, I will develop this project run on Apple mobile device

+## **Prerequisites**

 Before use this project, you need have:
 * Android Studio